no-brainer/nv-homework/README.md

 # Neural vocoder project

-This is an implementation of [HiFi GAN paper](https://arxiv.org/abs/2010.05646).
+This is an implementation of the [HiFi GAN paper](https://arxiv.org/abs/2010.05646).

 ## Installation